+Employees who can work remotely are expected to be generally as productive as if they were working in their usual work setting.
 Regardless of work location, all employees must make every attempt to maintain the highest level of quality, customer service, responsiveness, operational effectiveness, and performance standards.
-Employees working off-site should aim to be as responsive as they would be if they were physically in the office.

 New: Managing Remotely